What Does the N Stand for in Ani?

 Color Depth and Resolution

 Ani files typically support 8-bit or 24-bit color depth, which means they can display thousands to millions of colors.
-The resolution varies depending on the original animation, but most .ani files are relatively small in dimensions compared to modern video standards Still holds up..
+And the resolution varies depending on the original animation, but most . ani files are relatively small in dimensions compared to modern video standards.

 Common Mistakes People Make With Ani Files